 The process used to request an exception to the Providence Health Plan drug formulary.
-This process can be initiated by the prescriber of the medication or the member.
+This process is initiated by the prescriber of the medication.
 Some drugs require prior authorization for medical necessity, place of therapy, length of therapy, step therapy or number of doses.
-Visit us online for additional information at www.ProvidenceHealthPlan.com
+Visit ProvidenceHealthPlan.com for additional information.